xrdocs/ncs5500/_tutorials/bgp-evpn-and-l3vpn-interworking.md

 The routing table on PE-1 shows the hosts routes of EVPN fabric are learnt in VRF 10.
 We have DCI-1 and DCI-2 as the next-hops to get to host prefixes in EVPN fabric.
 This accomplishes the reachability from PE-1 to host prefixes on Leafs.

-Next we will configure the DCI routers to re-originate the routes to its BGP EVPN neighbor that are received from PE-1 via vpnv4 address-family.
+Next we will configure the DCI routers to re-originate the routes to its BGP EVPN neighbor that are received from PE-1 via VPNv4 address-family.
 This will need two knobs configured in BGP, “**import re-originate stitching-rt**” and “**advertise vpnv4 unicast re-originated stitching-rt**”.
 ![](https://github.com/xrdocs/ncs5500/blob/gh-pages/images/evpn-config/evpn-l3vpn-vpnv4-to-evpn-advertisement.png?raw=true)

 **Re-originate VPNv4 routes using EVPN stitching RT “import re-originate stitching-rt”:**
-This is configured under vpnv4 address-family to enable import of vpnv4 routes with normal RT 110:110 and re-originate it with evpn stitching-rt.
+This is configured under VPNv4 address-family to enable import of VPNv4 routes with normal RT 110:110 and re-originate it with evpn stitching-rt.

 **Advertise re-originated routes to EVPN “advertise vpnv4 unicast re-originated stitching-rt”:**
-Configure “advertise vpnv4 unicast re-originated stitching-rt” keyword under evpn address family.
+Configure “advertise vpnv4 unicast re-originated stitching-rt” keyword under EVPN address family.
 This will configure advertisement of vpnv4 routes to BGP evpn neighbors.
 The route targets will change from vpnv4 RT 110:110 to evpn stitching route target before advertising to EVPN neighbors.
 DCI advertises this as evpn route type 5.

 <table style="border-collapse: collapse; border: none;">
   <tr style="border: none;">